You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 Our work includes:

-• training and supporting Careers Leaders
+• training and supporting careers leaders

-• bringing employers, educators and providers together through our network of Careers Hubs
+• bringing employers, educators and providers together through our network of careers hubs

 • sharing practical digital tools and resources.

-Meet the Kent and Medway Careers Team
+Meet the Kent and Medway careers team

-and trainer with 20 years’ experience of working young people at risk of becoming NEET.
+Brad is a professional youth worker, coach and supervisor, a teacher of lifelong learning and trainer with 20 years’ experience of working young people at risk of becoming NEET.
 He has led teams throughout London and Kent to provide excellent outcomes for young people and has worked with care leavers, unaccompanied asylum seekers and young people in the youth offending system, to develop mindsets and skills aimed at identifying pathways to a brighter future.

 Brad believes that everyone has the skills within them to be the best versions of themselves and strives to role model his own expectations in the people he works with.